rogerluo410/learn-reactjs/readme.md

 * JSX

   -  Work like real DOM, enable attributes and events

+    1)

-  -  Prevents Injection Attacks
+  -  Prevents XSS Injection Attacks

+    1) Everything is converted to a string before being rendered

   -  Actual work
     ```